Search in individual departments

-Currently the image database includes more than 7,000 objects.
+Currently the image database includes around 10,000 objects.
 For copyright reasons, only those photographs have been made available online that are free of third-party rights or for which agreements have been reached with copyright holders.
 Permanent loans, which can be recognized by their inventory numbers, are also retrievable online: "FotoGLV" refers to permanent loans from the Graphische Lehr- und Versuchsanstalt, Vienna and "FotoLS" to permanent loans from the Österreichische Ludwig-Stiftung für Kunst und Wissenschaft.

 Bio-Bibliography on Photography in Austria